 *Naomi is listed for international adoption with the advocacy group Reece’s Rainbow!
-Learn more by visiting the ‘Waiting Children’ tab on the front page of my blog (under the drop-down menu ‘Adoption Advocacy‘).
+Learn more by visiting the ‘Waiting Children‘ or ‘Find Me Friday‘ tabs in the top bar of my blog (under the drop-down menu ‘Adoption Advocacy‘).

-In addition, *Naomi’s foster sisters, *Esther, *Jeanette, *Rebekah, and *Victoria, are also listed with Reece’s Rainbow.
-To meet all the kids from SCH listed with RR, visit this page on my blog. *Heidi‘s prospective mother is in the process of preparing to adopt her!
+In addition, *Naomi’s former foster sisters, *Esther, *Rebekah, *Tricia, and *Victoria (at risk of aging out!
+URGENT!), are also listed with Reece’s Rainbow. *Heidi‘s prospective mother is in the process of preparing to adopt her!
 Follow their journey here. *Paula still needs $85/month more in sponsorship.
-Sign up to sponsor her here. *Stephanie still needs $215/month more in sponsorship.
 Sign up to sponsor her here.

-*Naomi now attends an on-site school, New Horizons School, in her home, where she learns a vocation and receives education that is catered to her individual educational needs.
+*Naomi attends an on-site school, New Horizons School, in her home where she learns a vocation and receives education catered to her individual educational needs.
 Learn more about the school, New Horizons, as well as donate toward operational costs, here.

 If you can’t afford to sponsor a child, please share!
 There are also various other ways to donate here, on SCH’s official website.